Domestic Violence Injunction Defense Lawyer in Naples

 - An individual who shares a child or children in common with the petitioner.

-Can a domestic violence injunction be changed?
+Can a domestic violence restraining order be changed?

 A court will dismiss, vacate, remove, dissolve, or otherwise alter a domestic violence injunction in certain circumstances.
 A party to the injunction must submit factual evidence to the court indicating that the facts supporting the need for an injunction no longer exist and that there is no plausible reason for the injunction to remain effective.

 How does a victim of domestic violence obtain an injunction?

 In Naples, Florida, an alleged victim of domestic violence must file a document known as a Petition for Injunction for Protection Against Domestic Violence.
 Once the petition is submitted to the court, the presiding judge reviews it shortly thereafter, and renders a determination as to whether the facts therein support the need for a temporary injunction.
 At this stage, the judge does not determine the truth of the facts alleged in the petition, as this is done during the final hearing stage of the case.
 Once the temporary injunction is approved, the local sheriff serves the respondent with the petition.
 At this juncture, the respondent must leave the premises if it is shared with the petitioner.